 10 Warning Signs You Have Alzheimer's, Says CDC

-Classic crooner Tony Bennett recently revealed to AARP he has Alzheimer’s, a progressive disease, where dementia symptoms gradually get worse.
-“Memory often changes as people grow older,” says the CDC.
-“Some people notice changes in themselves before anyone else does.
+Classic crooner Tony Bennett revealed to AARP he has Alzheimer's, a progressive disease, where dementia symptoms gradually get worse.
+"Memory often changes as people grow older," says the CDC.
+"Some people notice changes in themselves before anyone else does.
 For other people, friends and family are the first to see changes in memory, behavior, or abilities.
 People with one or more of these 10 warning signs should see a doctor to find the cause.
-Early diagnosis gives them a chance to seek treatment and plan for the future.”
-Read on to see the signs—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Early diagnosis gives them a chance to seek treatment and plan for the future."
+Read on to see the signs—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.

 Memory Loss That Disrupts Daily Life